Jesse Roth

+Jesse Roth (August 5, 1934 – March 11, 2026) was an American physician and endocrinologist at The Feinstein Institutes for Medical Research, known for his work on receptors and their role in disorders such as diabetes and obesity.

+Early life and education

+Roth was born in Brooklyn on August 5, 1934.
+He received a BA in art history in 1955 from Columbia University, and an MD in 1959 from Albert Einstein College of Medicine.

+Career

-Jesse Roth (born August 5, 1934) is an American physician and endocrinologist, currently at The Feinstein Institute for Medical Research.
-He received his BA in 1955 from Columbia University, his MD in 1959 from Albert Einstein College of Medicine.
-He completed a residency in internal medicine at Barnes-Jewish Hospital (Washington University School of Medicine, St. Louis) in 1961, and a fellowship in endocrinology at Bronx Veterans Administration Medical Center in 1963.
+Roth completed a residency in internal medicine at Barnes-Jewish Hospital (Washington University School of Medicine, St. Louis) in 1961, and a fellowship in endocrinology at Bronx Veterans Administration Medical Center in 1963.

 Beginning with his fellowship work with Solomon Berson and Rosalyn Yalow, Jesse Roth's research career focused on insulin action.
-His laboratory at the National Institutes of Health elucidated much of what we know of the structure of the insulin receptor and intracellular mechanisms of insulin action.
+He pioneered the concept of cell surface receptors.
+His laboratory at the National Institutes of Health, where he worked from 1963 to 1991, elucidated much of what we know of the structure of the insulin receptor and intracellular mechanisms of insulin action.
+In 1991, he took a position at Johns Hopkins University, and in 2000, he joined the Feinstein Institutes for Medical Research, where he continued to study hormones and their receptors across multiple conditions, including obesity, into his eighties.

+Death

+Roth died at his home in Hurley, New York, on March 11, 2026, at the age of 91.

+Honors and awards

-Jesse Roth is a fellow of the American College of Physicians and was a recipient of the 1980 Gairdner Foundation International Award and in 1982 he received the American Diabetes Association's Banting Medal for Scientific Achievement.
+Roth was a Fellow of the American College of Physicians (FACP).
+He was a recipient of the 1980 Gairdner Foundation International Award and in 1982, he received the American Diabetes Association's Banting Medal for Scientific Achievement.
+In 2014, he received an honorary doctorate from the Weizmann Institute of Science.